Which of the following is an important characteristic of antimicr... | Study Prep in Pearson+

 1

+Understand the concept of antimicrobic drugs: These are agents used to kill or inhibit the growth of microorganisms, such as bacteria, fungi, or viruses.

-Understand the concept of selective toxicity, which refers to the ability of an antimicrobial drug to target microbial cells specifically without causing significant harm to the host's cells.
+Recall the principle of selective toxicity, which means the drug should target microbial cells without harming the host's cells.
+This is crucial for the drug to be effective and safe.

+Evaluate each option based on this principle: High doses may cause toxicity, inhibiting all host metabolic processes would be harmful, and widespread allergic reactions are adverse effects, not desired characteristics.

-Recognize that an important characteristic of antimicrobial drugs is to inhibit or kill microbes while minimizing damage to the host organism, ensuring safety and effectiveness.
+Identify that the important characteristic of antimicrobic drugs is their ability to selectively target microbial cells while sparing host cells, ensuring effectiveness and safety.

-Evaluate the other options: inhibiting all metabolic processes in the host would be harmful, immune suppression is not a desired effect of antimicrobials, and promoting rapid microbial resistance is a negative consequence rather than a characteristic.

-Conclude that the key feature making an antimicrobial drug effective and safe is its selective toxicity toward microbial cells.
+Conclude that selective toxicity is the key feature that distinguishes effective antimicrobic drugs from harmful substances.

 Watch next